 During the Cold War, the Arctic region was the proverbial frontline of a conflict engulfing the United States and the Soviet Union and their respective allies.
-The Cold War was spatially wide-ranging, and capable of embracing both the most intimate and exceptional spaces, from the suburban American household to the oceans and ice of the northern latitudes of Alaska, Canada, and Greenland.
-As Nielsen et al. note (2012, 444), “During the early phase of the Cold War, Greenland, situated on the shortest route across the Arctic from Washington to Moscow, and almost equidistant from the two centers of the Cold War superpower struggle, became vital to North America’s strategic air defense.”
+The Cold War was spatially wide-ranging and capable of embracing both the most intimate and exceptional spaces, from the suburban American household to the oceans and ice of the northern latitudes of Alaska, Canada, and Greenland.
+As Nielsen et al. (2014, 444) note, “During the early phase of the Cold War, Greenland, situated on the shortest route across the Arctic from Washington to Moscow, and almost equidistant from the two centers of the Cold War superpower struggle, became vital to North America’s strategic air defense.”
 The early 1950s was a pivotal period in Greenlandic history and geopolitics, as relative isolation and neglect from Denmark ended due to growing interest by the United States in the island.
-In 1951, a defense agreement was signed between Denmark and the United States, which built upon co-operation during World War II (and after the United States had offered to buy Greenland off Denmark for 100 million USD), but this time under the auspices of hemispheric security co-operation and NATO.
+In 1951, a defense agreement was signed between Denmark and the United States, which built upon cooperation during World War II (and after the United States had offered to buy Greenland off Denmark for $100 million), but this time under the auspices of hemispheric security cooperation and NATO.
 The Greenlandic National Council was told of the agreement but did not, as the provincial council for Greenland at the time, object to Denmark negotiating a security agreement with the United States.
-The build-up of the US strategic presence in Greenland was captured in American documentaries such as the Academy Award winners, Men against the Arctic (Winston Hibler, USA, 1955) and White Wilderness (James Algar, USA, 1958), as well as in the long-running The Big Picture series (United States Army Signal Corps Army Pictorial Service, 1954–1961).
+The build-up of the US strategic presence in Greenland was captured in American documentaries, such as the Academy Award winners Men against the Arctic (Winston Hibler, United States, 1955) and White Wilderness (James Algar, United States, 1958), as well as in the long-running The Big Picture series (US Army Signal Corps Army Pictorial Service, 1954–61).
 While other scholars have examined the manner in which Greenland was represented as a polar testing ground for US engineers and armed forces personnel, these documentaries record a particular moment in the US-Greenlandic-Danish relationship, a period in which Greenland and Greenlanders play a modest role cinematically and geopolitically (Farish 2010).
 In 1953, the Eisenhower administration asked the Danish government for permission to expand a wartime base in Thule, in Northwest Greenland.
-The construction of this base led to the forced relocation of the local population, which had a profoundly negative impact in terms of resilience and the maintaining of a hunting culture, which had provided livelihood and sustained a distinct culture for millennia.
+The construction of this base led to the forced relocation of the local population, which had a profoundly negative impact in terms of resilience and the maintaining of a hunting culture that had provided livelihood and sustained a distinct culture for millennia.
 This has, for instance, been portrayed in the documentary Hingitaq-De Fordrevne (The Outcasts, Ulrik Holmstrup, Denmark, 2004), which uses archival footage and interviews with “the outcasts” themselves to document the involuntary displacement of an entire hunting community.

 Thule is both geopolitically significant and functions as a cultural recognition point of the trauma inscribed in Greenlandic relations to Denmark and the United States.
-By 1957, when The Big Picture series was screening, the Danish government officially denied that the US would ever locate nuclear weapons in Greenland.
-Unbeknownst to Danish and Greenland citizens, the no nuclear weapon guarantee was a hollow one, and the US stationed such weapons at Thule.
-It was not until 1968, following a crash of a B-52 bomber that it became apparent that the wider public had been profoundly misled by the then Danish government a decade earlier.
+By 1957, when The Big Picture series was screening, the Danish government officially denied that the United States would ever locate nuclear weapons in Greenland.
+Unbeknownst to Danish and Greenland citizens, the no-nuclear-weapon guarantee was a hollow one, and the United States stationed such weapons at Thule.
+It was not until 1968, following the crash of a B-52 bomber, that it became apparent that the wider public had been profoundly misled by the Danish government a decade earlier.